ReliSA/CRCE/README.md

 # CRCE - Component Repository supporting Compatibility Evaluation

 CRCE is an experimental repository, designed to support research into component-based and modular systems undertaken by ReliSA research group at the Faculty of Applied Sciences, University of West Bohemia (http://relisa.kiv.zcu.cz).
-The project website is over at Assembla: https://www.assembla.com/spaces/crce/wiki .
+The older project website is over at Assembla: https://www.assembla.com/spaces/crce/wiki .

+To cite CRCE as a research result, please use the following citation:

+> P.Brada and K.Jezek, “Repository and Meta-Data Design for Efficient Component Consistency Verification,” Science of Computer Programming, vol. 97,  part  3,  pp.  349–365,  2015.
+Available: http://www.sciencedirect.com/science/article/pii/S0167642314002925

 ## Prerequisities